19 FEB 2021

 Fee, please tell us a little bit about yourself.

 I’m an illustrator based in the UK.
 I grew up by the sea in Devon before leaving for London where I studied at Central Saint Martins and the Royal College of art.
-Since then I have worked freelance, selling my original artwork and homeware designs, collaborating with a range of fashion, beauty and interior brands.
+Since then, I have worked freelance, selling my original artwork and homeware designs, collaborating with a range of fashion, beauty and interior brands.
 Recently my partner Dan and I decided to relocate to a cottage in the countryside to try something different for a while.

 What made you start illustrating, what/who was your inspiration and how?

-I drew from a very early age all the time, plus I am a left handed pisces and was told this meant I was artistic.
+I drew from a very early age all the time, plus I am a left-handed Pisces and was told this meant I was artistic.
 I think the combination of being told this and always drawing meant I formed a very strong idea early on that art was my thing.
-I was bought a beautiful hand blown glass dip pen in Venice when I was around 8 or 9 and have used them ever since.
+I was bought a beautiful hand-blown glass dip pen in Venice when I was around 8 or 9 and have used them ever since.

 Where do you find inspiration today?

 As I said I’ve recently relocated to the countryside so currently I am feeling very inspired by the wild surrounding landscape and traditional country folklore.
-When I am in London I find inspiration in its beautiful museums and galleries where I visit the British Library to look at Medieval illuminated manuscripts and the Tate Britain and National Gallery to see my favourite Renaissance and Pre Raphaelites paintings.
+When I am in London, I find inspiration in its beautiful museums and galleries where I visit the British Library to look at Medieval illuminated manuscripts and the Tate Britain and National Gallery to see my favorite Renaissance and Pre Raphaelites paintings.

 How did you interpret our heritage of Jämtland and the cabinet?